-A freshly pleached tree on the other hand normally takes 2-3 seasons to fill out to create dense screening.
+A freshly pleached one on the other hand, normally takes 2-3 seasons to fill out to create dense screening.
 We are happy to discuss your requirements, which species would be suitable in your garden and which would best suit your budget.
-Only the very best young trees with a nice clear stem are selected for pleaching, whether the traditional or fresh methods are used.
+Only the very best young trees with a nice clear stem are selected, whether the traditional or fresh methods are used.

 What are Espalier?

 There is a third method used to create screens, known as Espalier, which involves training the branches to divide the frame into equally spaced horizontal lines – typically 5 to 7 floors at 30-40cm intervals.
 This is done primarily for architectural effect so that the bare lateral branches and summer leaf habit can be appreciated.
 The previous seasons growth is pruned back hard in winter to the main laterals.
 Some species lend themselves especially well towards being managed this way.
 Our range of espalier trees starts with young trees in trunk size 12-14cm, to mature specimen trees in sizes 35-40cm and above.